-The CDS will verify all the activity participation attendance and provide the MBA Program Director with a list of MBA students who complete the CRT Program.
-Only those MBA students who complete the CRT Program and submit the Certificate with their Application for Graduation, will be allowed to graduate.
+The CDS will verify all the activity participation attendance and provide the MBA Program Director with a list of MBA students who complete the CRT requirements.
+Only those MBA students who complete the CRT requirements and submit the Certificate with their Application for Graduation, will be allowed to graduate.

-(BUSF) Business Administration 4+1 - Non-thesis 33-45 Credit Hours
+(BUS) Business Administration (BUS) - Non-thesis 33-45 Credit Hours umulative 3.0 MinGrade C\ Degree M.R.A.

-MinGPA cumulative 3.0.
-MinGrade C. Degree M.B.A.